Sergio16T/Austins-List-Ecommerce/README.md

 ## Future goals for this project

-### Seperate Git branches with different implementations without Prisma
+### Separate Git branches with different implementations without Prisma
 * Utilize both SQL and NoSQL database management systems including MYSQL and MongoDB, each in their own git branch, to get comfortable using GraphQL with these different systems.
 * Create a branch that uses TypeScript